EthanRoche34/Assignment1/README.md

 - /movie/{movie_id}/similar - A list of similar movies.
 - /person/popular - A list of popular actors.
-- /person/{id} - Details on the selected actor
+- /person/{id} - Details on the selected actor.
+- /movies/top - Top movies of all time.

 ## App Design.